We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 He is the module leader for Introduction to Psychopathology and Clinical Disorders (Year 1) and Personality and Individual Differences (Year 2).
 He supervises Masters and undergraduate research projects on a variety of topics related to psychopathology, first impressions and methodology.
 He has various other teaching responsibilities across individual differences, research methods and forensic psychology modules.

-He is involved with the Centre for Forensic and Investigative Psychology (focussing on research methodology and idiographic data for investigative contexts), the Childhood and Youth Psychology Research Group (focussing on personality at young ages), the Social and Organisational Psychology Research Group (focussing on first impressions) and the Centre for Animal Welfare (focussing on non-human animal personality approaches to welfare).
+He is involved with the Centre for Forensic and Investigative Psychology (focussing on normative psychopathy, 'antisocial' behavour, research methodology and idiographic data for investigative contexts), the Childhood and Youth Psychology Research Group (focussing on personality and experience of school), the Social and Organisational Psychology Research Group (focussing on first impressions and social dynamics) and the Cold Case Unit (focussing on psychological advice for cold case investigations).

 Areas of expertise